firzanruzain/TCP-Assignment-AlienVsZombie/Main/PART1.md

 List all the features completed.

-1. Randomly-generated gameboard -e
+1. Randomly-generated gameboard
-2. Character attributes -h
+2. Zombie movements
-3. Player attacks -e
+3. Player movements
-4. Zombie movement and attacks -h
-5. game objects -health, pod, trail, space -e
-6. Game controls -player movements -h
+4. Character Attributes

 ### To Do